Ukraine retakes key Kyiv suburb; battle for Mariupol rages | Law-Order

 "Putin's back is against the wall," Biden said.
 "He wasn't anticipating the extent or the strength of our unity.
 And the more his back is against the wall, the greater the severity of the tactics he may employ.''
 Biden reiterated accusations that Putin is considering resorting to using chemical weapons.

-In a video address Monday night, Ukrainian President Volodymyr Zelenskyy hailed those who have fought back against Russia.

-"There is no need to organize resistance," Zelenskyy said.
-"Resistance for Ukrainians is part of their soul."
-Talks between Russia and Ukraine have continued by video but failed to bridge the chasm between the two sides.
-Zelenskyy told Ukrainian television late Monday that he would be prepared to consider waiving any NATO bid by Ukraine — a key Russian demand — in exchange for a cease-fire, the withdrawal of Russian troops and a guarantee of Ukraine's security.
+As Russian forces try to squeeze Kyiv, talks to end the fighting have continued by video but failed to bridge the chasm between the two sides.
+Ukrainian President Volodymyr Zelenskyy told Ukrainian television late Monday that he would be prepared to consider waiving any bid by Ukraine to join NATO — a key Russian demand — in exchange for a cease-fire, the withdrawal of Russian troops and a guarantee of Ukraine's security.

-Zelenskyy also suggested Kyiv would be open to future discussions on the status of Crimea, which Russia seized in 2014, and the regions of the eastern Donbas region held by Russian-backed separatists.
+Zelenskyy also suggested Kyiv would be open to future discussions on the status of Crimea, which Russia seized in 2014, and areas of the eastern Donbas region held by Russian-backed separatists.
 But he said that was a topic for another time.
-Zelenskyy plans to speak to Japanese lawmakers on Tuesday, part of a series of addresses to foreign legislatures as he seeks to drum up support.
-In Mariupol, with communications crippled, movement restricted and many residents in hiding, the fate of those inside an art school flattened on Sunday and a theater that was blown apart four days earlier was unclear.
-More than 1,300 people were believed to be sheltering in the theater, and 400 were estimated to have been in the art school.
+As part of a series of addresses to foreign legislatures to drum up support for Ukraine, Zelenskyy spoke to Italian lawmakers on Tuesday, telling them that the besieged port of Mariupol had been utterly destroyed in the Russian onslaught.
+He also spoke to Pope Francis.

+"Imagine a Genoa completely burned down," he said to rapt lawmakers, citing an Italian port city of a similar size.
+He said 117 children had been killed in the war so far.

+Some people managed to flee Mariupol, where weeks of Russian bombardment has cut off electricity, water and food supplies and severed communication with the outside world.
+The city council said Tuesday that more than 1,100 people who had escaped the besieged city were on their way in a convoy of buses to another city to Mariupol's northwest.

+But the Red Cross said a humanitarian aid convoy trying to reach the embattled city with desperately needed supplies still had not been able to enter.

-Perched on the Sea of Azov, Mariupol is crucial port for Ukraine and lies along a stretch of territory between Russia and Crimea.
+Perched on the Sea of Azov, Mariupol is a crucial port for Ukraine and lies along a stretch of territory between Russia and Crimea.
 As such, it is a key target that has been besieged for more than three weeks and has seen some of the worst suffering of the war.
 It is not clear how close its capture might be.
-Ukraine's Defense Ministry said Tuesday that their forces were still defending the city and had destroyed a Russian patrol boat and electronic warfare complex.
+Ukraine's Defense Ministry said Tuesday that their forces were still defending the city and had destroyed a Russian patrol boat and electronic warfare complex, and Britain's Defense Ministry said its intelligence showed that "Ukrainian forces continue to repulse Russian attempts to occupy" the city.

-Over the weekend, Moscow had offered safe passage out of Mariupol — one corridor leading east to Russia, another going west to other parts of Ukraine — in return for the city's surrender before daybreak Monday.
-Ukraine flatly rejected the offer well before the deadline.

 Mariupol officials said on March 15 that at least 2,300 people had died in the siege, with some buried in mass graves.
-There has been no official estimate since then, but the number is feared to be far higher after six more days of bombardment.
+There has been no official estimate since then, but the number is feared to be far higher.

-For those who remain, conditions have become brutal.
-The assault has cut off Mariupol's electricity, water and food supplies and severed communication with the outside world, plunging residents into a fight for survival.
-Fresh commercial satellite images showed smoke rising from buildings newly hit by Russian artillery.

 Those who have made it out of Mariupol told of a devastated city.